eddiedunnteaching/cit301/FinalProject.md

+Owncloud
+NextCloud
+Mattermost
+seafile
+Piwigo
+iFolder
+Element
+Emby
+Zimbra
+Wordpress

-[1]: [PyEnv](https://github.com/pyenv/pyenv) will let you create multiple installations of Python with different versions and packages.
+[^1]: [PyEnv](https://github.com/pyenv/pyenv) will let you create multiple installations of Python with different versions and packages.
 Using PyEnv will save you hours of trouble with Python.
 Pro Tip use a `.python_version` file with just one line that is the name of the python version you want to use and  so you will automatically change into the correct version when you `cd`.